 Northern Ireland really deserves at least a few days to explore, but if you don’t have a time then a day trip will give you a good taste of what the country has to offer.
-It’s one of the best day trips from Dublin and a favourite destination for Game of Thrones fans.
+It’s probably the longest day trip from Dublin, but it’s worth it!

 Perhaps the biggest attraction in Northern Ireland is the Giant’s Causeway; a UNESCO World Heritage site made up of basalt columns.
 Hiking trails, coastal views, and legends of giants are the highlights here.
 Most day trips from Dublin to Northern Ireland will also take the Antrim Coastal route, one of the most beautiful driving routes in Ireland.
 You will get to walk across the Carrick-a-Rede rope bridge and have a quick stop in Belfast for a bit of exploring.